nuxeo-sandbox/nuxeo-dam-dashboard/README.md

 The DAM add-on must be installed in the Nuxeo application.

 By default a proxy is created to localhost, to handle Nuxeo authentication.
-Alternatively you can modify "Gruntfile.js" and change the proxy settings.
+You can modify "Gruntfile.js" to change the proxy settings.

-Install Node.js (I use Homebrew) then:
+Install Node.js (I use Homebrew)

+Navigate to the folder containing `dam-dashboard.html` in shell/terminal and then.

     npm install -g bower
     npm install -g grunt